kwinter745321/STM32LVGL/README.md

 MicroPython LVGL for STM32

 This GitHub Repository (Repo) provides MicroPython LVGL 9.x information regarding the STM32 microcontrollers.
-Here I have collected datasheets, firmware and programs for each YouTube video.
+Here I collect datasheets, firmware and programs for each YouTube video.